asurati/wip.src/content/post/2021-10-22-g73-nv4b-demo-gpu-passthru-edid.md

 ---
 ### **Hardware Setup:**

 The GPU supports 2 dual-link DVI-I ports, and 1 S-Video/TV-out port.
-A HDMI display is connected to one of the DVI-I ports, with a DVI-to-HDMI cable.
-The cable also works as a HDMI-to-DVI cable (for instance, when connecting a RPi1B to a DVI display), thanks to the similarities between the two protocols.
+An HDMI display is connected to one of the DVI-I ports, with a DVI-to-HDMI cable.
+The cable also works as an HDMI-to-DVI cable (for instance, when connecting a RPi1B to a DVI display), thanks to the similarities between the two protocols.

 The GPU card is inserted into a PCI Express x16 slot on the host machine.
 The